cqz7633/nanoMS/README.md

 ```

 ## Data processing
-We have provided demo data in the `./Data`.

 ### 1. Basecalling
 Guppy performs data trimming, filtering and basecalling, using FAST5 format files as input.